witwawit/personal-finance-app/README.md

 - Click "See All" at Latest Spending will redirect to transaction by auto sorting

 _Missing Features_:
 - Users cannot create new entries yet.
-- Theme customization (color changes) is not yet possible.

 ## Pots Page